A bit better: Variants of duality in geometric algebras with degenerate metrics: Calculating coordinates

 We show that $\mb{b} = \widehat{\mb{b}}$.
 Indeed, consider the $n$ quantities $(\mb{b}-\widehat{\mb{b}})\wedge \db{j}$. $\mb{b}\wedge \db{j} = \hat{b}_j \eye$ by definition of $\hat{b}_j$, while $\widehat{\mb{b}} \wedge \db{j} = (\sum{\hat{b}_i \e{i}}) \wedge \db{j} = \hat{b}_j \eye$ by definition of dual basis.
 Hence $(\mb{b}-\widehat{\mb{b}})\wedge \db{j} = 0$ for all $j$, which can only happen if $\mb{b}-\widehat{\mb{b}}=0$, so $\mb{b} = \widehat{\mb{b}}$.

-\myboldhead{Remark} This metric-neutral approach faithfully mirrors the nature of coordinates.
-Example: Begin with a non-orthogonal basis for $n=3$ and consider the dual basis, consisting of the 3 planes spanned by pairs of these basis vectors.
+\myboldhead{Example} This metric-neutral approach faithfully mirrors the nature of coordinates as seen in this example.
+Begin with a non-orthogonal basis $\{e_i\}$ for $\R{3}$ and consider the dual basis, consisting of the 3 planes $\{e_k^* := e_i \wedge e_j\}$ spanned by pairs of these basis vectors.
 Choose an arbitrary point $\mb{P}$.
-Then $\mb{P}$ can be represented uniquely as the intersection of three planes obtained by parallel displacement of the three basis planes.
+Then $\mb{P}$ can be represented uniquely as the intersection of three planes obtained by parallel displacement of $\{e_k^*\}$.
 The coordinates of $\mb{P}$ are just the magnitude of these displacements.
-The wedge products that appear in the coordinate calculations measure these displacements.
+The wedge products $\mb{P}\wedge e_k^*$ that appear in the coordinate calculations measure these displacements.